Transformational Nutrition Break Down: Psychology (Part 2)

 While unproven methods and mind-body gimmicks still exist today, there is much more scientific research that supports the interconnectedness of the mind and body.

-When you view your client as a whole person — body, mind, and spirit — you’re able to separate yourself from an overcrowded sea of healthcare professionals and Health Coaches.
+When you view your client as a whole person — body, mind, and spirit — you’re able to separate yourself from an overcrowded sea of healthcare professionals and coaches.

 When it comes to the Transformational Nutrition method, the psychological includes past trauma, evolutionary psychology, and mental environment.